 If you were to decide the charging time of an electric vehicle, the average signal would incentivize scheduling it at noon, where the sun shines the strongest.
 On the other hand, with the marginal signal, all charging times are equivalent, because regardless of when you decide to charge the vehicle, the impact will always be to adjust the production of the gas turbine to accommodate that request.
 So which decision is the best?
-Charging at any time or charging when the sun shines?

 The key to answering this question is to consider the time scale of the impact considered.
 The marginal signal accurately depicts the immediate impact that a decision has on the grid.
 But what if that vehicle gets charged at the same time every day for 10 years?
 What if that vehicle is part of a larger fleet that also gets charged at the same time?
 How might the grid adjust?

 Let’s revisit our simplified grid by now considering the situation where enough electric vehicles are systematically charged during sunny hours.
 The persistent additional demand during these sunny hours would create incentives to install new solar panels, as they are probably the cheapest (and cleanest) option to expand the grid to deliver electricity at these times.
 If the additional demand wouldn’t have happened during sunny hours, chances are that the grid would need to be expanded with new fossil fuels, or with storage systems.
-In both cases, these will cause more emissions than if solar electricity was consumed at times when it can be produced.
+In both cases, these may cause more emissions than if solar electricity was consumed at times when it can be produced.
 Intuitively, in the long run, charging during sunny hours reduces the need for fossil fuels.

 It should be noted that research is currently underway to assess whether long-term effects can be incorporated into a marginal signal by investigating how the future grid would change if demand systematically was allocated to specific times.
 However, at present, no method currently exists for estimating future structural changes in real-time.
 So what do we do in the meantime?